-The financial statements of the School are prepared in accordance with generally accepted accounting principles (GAAP).
+The financial statements of Bridgeprep Academy of St. Cloud, (the "School") are prepared in accordance with generally accepted accounting principles (GAAP).
 The School's reporting entity applies all relevant Governmental Accounting Standards Board (GASB) Codification of Accounting and Financial Reporting Guidelines.